Mysta3/advice_app/advice_api_app/README.md

 ### Stretch Goals

 As a user, I want to be able to click a button and see a random piece of advice.
-As a user, I want to be able to search a term and receive advice pertaining to that keyword.
+As a user, I want to be able to pick a keyword and receive advice pertaining to that keyword.
 As a user, I want to be able to control how many pieces of advice I see when searching a keyword.
 As a user, I want to be able to